nesty11/myFlix-Angular/README.md

    npm start
 ```

-5. Open your browser and visit http://localhost:4200 to access NvFlix and start exploring!
+5. Open your browser and visit http://localhost:4200 to access myFlix-Angular and start exploring!

 ## Development server